 Two varieties of Douglas-fir grow in the western United States.
 Coastal Douglas-fir, Pseudotsuga menziesii var. menziesii, grows in the coastal and inland Pacific Northwest, from California to Canada, while Rocky Mountain Douglas-fir, Pseudotsuga menziesii var. glauca, occurs in the dry interior mountains, from the Mexican border to Canada.
 The coastal variety is by far the largest, with the tallest documented tree measured at 393’, in 1924.

-This pen-and-ink illustration of the Douglas-fir is one of Lucretia Hamilton’s unpublished drawings held by the University of Arizona Herbarium that was prepared for a planned allergenic plants publication (Desert Breeze Sep.
+This pen-and-ink illustration of the Douglas-fir shown at top right is one of Lucretia Hamilton’s unpublished drawings held by the University of Arizona Herbarium that was prepared for a planned allergenic plants publication (Desert Breeze Sep.
 2016).
 In the drawing, note that the leaves, or needles, completely encircle the branch and occur singly, not in clusters as with pine trees.
 The downward-facing cone has distinctive bracts that extend beyond the scales of the cone.
 To the left of the cone is an enlarged bract attached to a scale.
-(The zoom tool is useful for viewing these detail.)
+(The zoom tool is useful for viewing these details.)

 The second illustration is from the French publication, Traité des arbres et arbrissaux (Treatise of trees and shrubs), by botanist and dendrologist Pierre Mouillefert.
 This illustration includes a fruiting branch with pendulous cones and their prominent bracts (center) and also a flowering branch (top right) with male flowers at the bottom left of the branch and female flowers at the top right.

-Several additional illustrations of the tree, including an excellent drawing by Charles Edward Faxon and a drawing from William Jackson Hooker's Flora boreali-americana, which somehow manages to invert the cones, can be viewed here.— Cindy Hartwell
+Several additional illustrations of the tree can be view in this gallery, which includes an excellent drawing by Charles Edward Faxon and a drawing from William Jackson Hooker's Flora boreali-americana, which somehow manages to invert the cones.— Cindy Hartwell